Volunteering as a Class/House Project Point Person

 The responsibilities of a PPP are:

-- Deciding the Class/House project concept.
+- Deciding the Class/House project concept with help from the Auction Committee.

 - Communicating and coordinating with Class/House parents for their involvement.